quicwg/qlog/draft-ietf-quic-qlog-h3-events.md

 {: #h3-framecreated-def title="H3FrameCreated definition"}

 ## frame_parsed {#h3-frameparsed}
-Importance: Core

 The `frame_parsed` event is emitted when the HTTP/3 frame is parsed.
+It has Core importance level; see {{Section 9.2 of QLOG-MAIN}}.

-This is not necessarily the same as when the HTTP/3 data is actually received on the QUIC layer.
-For that, see the `stream_data_moved` event in {{QLOG-QUIC}}.
+This event is not necessarily the same as when the HTTP/3 data is actually received on the QUIC layer.
+For that, see the `stream_data_moved` event in
+{{QLOG-QUIC}}.

 ~~~ cddl
 H3FrameParsed = {